 Forget Easter egg pinks and lilacs.
 Yellow, I discovered two weeks ago, is the color of spring in Arizona.
 A sunny, egg-yolk yellow.

 My friend David Cristiani introduced me to Phoenix landscape architect Steve Martino, who pioneered the use of desert natives in area gardens decades ago.
 Steve generously took time out of a busy spring schedule to show me two of his clients’ gardens in Paradise Valley.
 This is the scene that greeted me at the Palo Christi Garden.
-Like forsythia on steroids, green-trunked palo verde trees (Parkinsonia sp.) glowed golden against a denim-blue sky.
+Like forsythia on steroids, green-trunked palo verde trees (Parkinsonia sp.) glowed golden against an azure sky.

 Near the driveway, a laser-cut metal pillar with an uplight is a beacon on velvety desert nights.
 Pincushions of golden barrel cactus pick up the yellow of the blooming palo verdes and brittlebush.

 A low, chrome-yellow wall is, like the light pillar, another marker for the garden.
 In the desert, bloom color is fleeting, and rich color on walls brings energy to the normally subdued palette of grey-greens and blue-greens.
-Also, such colors stand up to the intense desert sunlight, which would wash out paler hues.
+Also, such colors stand up to the intense desert sunlight, which washes out paler hues.

 Steve told me that walls also allow him to design for shadow play.
 It’s smart to put that powerful desert sunlight to use.

-A Yucca rostrata introduces more shadow play against the sand-colored wall of the contemporary-style house.
+Yucca rostrata introduces more shadow play against the sand-colored wall of the contemporary-style house.

 Blue wall, yellow blossoms